 The Trails School for Early Learning is seeking early childhood Assistant Teachers who can passionately support young children’s play, exploration, inquiry, and creative/critical thinking, while working collaboratively to provide the highest quality childcare to our families.
 Together with the Lead Teacher, the Assistant plays an active role in setting and maintaining the physical environment of the classroom and planning an exciting and dynamic curriculum.

-We are hiring Assistant Teachers to work with Infants (6 weeks - 15 months) and Toddlers (15 - 24 months).
-The Trails School is a year-round program with faculty working between the hours of 7:15am-6:15pm.
+We are hiring both full-time and part-time Assistant Teachers to work with Infants (6 weeks - 15 months), Toddlers (15 - 24 months) and Preschoolers (2 - 3 years).
+The Trails School is a year-round program with faculty working between the hours of 7:30am-6:00pm.
 Full-time faculty work 40 hours per week in shifts coordinated with the Director.

 Ensure that classroom environment and procedures meet DCFS standards

 Provide nurturing, sensitive and individualized care to children and create an inviting classroom environment (i.e. diaper changing, bottle feeding infants, supporting family style eating, keeping the classroom clean and tidy)

 Create an effective environment for learning through daily provocations, invitations and intentional presentation of materials